Formula E returns to Jakarta in June 2023 for the second edition of the Jakarta E-Prix, a double header on the streets of the Indonesian capital.

 Originally, the race was expected to take place around the National Monument.
 The striking 132m structure, situated in Merdeka Square, was opened in 1975 and commemorates Indonesia’s struggle for independence.
 These plans were subsequently ruled out due to logistical issues.
-Instead, the race will now take place in the village of Ancol in North Jakarta.
+Instead, the race will now take place in the village of Ancol in North Jakarta, a popular beachside area.

-The Jakarta International e-Prix Circuit is set to be a clockwise layout, comprising of a 2.4km track with 18 turns.
+The Jakarta International e-Prix Circuit utilizes a clockwise layout, comprising of a 2.4km track with 18 turns.
 The circuit will be one of the fastest on the current calendar.

 The new location for the Jakarta E-Prix has caused controversy, due to the number of trees which would need to be removed to create the circuit.
 There has also been controversy over the commitment fees paid by the Jakarta government to host the event.

-The Jakarta E-Prix will be the first FIA-sanctioned race to take place in Indonesia since A1 GP visited the Sentul International Circuit in 2006.
-The race is expected to appear on the calendar for at least five seasons.
+The Jakarta E-Prix in 2022 was the first FIA-sanctioned race to take place in Indonesia since A1 GP visited the Sentul International Circuit in 2006.
+The race has a contract to appear on the calendar for at least five seasons.

 How to get there